What are Tools?

 Choosing the right tools

-• local_fs — best for code analysis, file editing, report generation
+• local_fs — best for code analysis, file editing, report generation.
+Prefer over local_shell for file ops; the read-before-write contract and sandbox guard against confabulated edits.

 • ssh — run commands on remote machines from within a chain